Luxury sports car giant Ferrari is set to expand crypto payment options to its European dealer network this month following its U.S. launch.

 The Italian firm will also extend the scheme to other dealers in its international network within countries where cryptocurrencies can be legally accepted, Reuters reported on Wednesday.

-Ferrari initially rolled out crypto payment options for its cars in the U.S. in October and had intended to expand to Europe in the near future.
+Ferrari initially rolled out crypto payment options for its cars in the U.S. in October and had intended to expand to in the near future.
 The initial decision was made in response to requests from the market and dealers, with many of Ferrari's clients invested in cryptocurrencies.

 “The entry into the European market follows the successful launch of this alternative payment system in the United States less than a year ago, to support dealers in better addressing the evolving needs of its clients,” the company said, adding that most dealers in the region have already adopted the solution or are in the process of doing so, according to Reuters.